ChenleiPei/Master-Thesis/README.md

 ## Bayesian Reasoning in the learn structure latent space, with Character Variational Autoencoder and Gaussian Hamiltonian Monte Carlo sampling

+This branch, the master branch, is the main method that we used for the thesis.

 This branch is based on the Character-VAE paper available  and based on the implementation work of available .

 This implementation builds a pipeline to perform Gaussian Hamiltonian Monte Carlo (GHMC) sampling in the learned latent space of a Character VAE while applying Bayesian Reasoning in the latent space.